symgenoevolab/genome_metadata/README.md

-# Metadata
+Genome Metadata Visualizer is a series of scripts written to process and visualise genome metadata after it is pulled from NCBI using the dataset and dataformat command line tools.
+Additional documentation for how to install and use NCBI's command line tools can be found at the following link: https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/
-Metadata is a script written to process and visualise genome metadata after it is pulled from NCBI using the dataset and dataformat command line tools.

 This repository contains the following:

 * ```/executable```: folder containing executable juyter notebook files as well as input data
    * ```AcquiringMetadata.ipynb```: contains documentation on how we ran NCBI's command line tools to pull spiralian genome data, followed by script to import it into python as a pandas dataframe and perform necessary edits/add additional information (including using biopython to find phylum based on taxid).
 Saves resulting pandas dataframe into metadata.csv to be used in following scripts.